Guaranteed work, no previous experience required!

 Learn how you can get involved!
 Volunteering, donating, or arranging to host the GIFT box to raise awareness in your community would be a great help.
 We have some other ideas too.

 GIFT Box in Sarnia

-Faith Alliance to End Human Trafficking, sponsored by the Sisters of St. Joseph of Toronto, in collaboration with the Sisters of St. Joseph in Canada and the Ursuline Sisters in Chatham brought GIFT Box to Sarnia, Ontario from June 3 to June 7, 2016.
+Faith Alliance to End Human Trafficking, sponsored by the Sisters of St. Joseph of Toronto, in collaboration with the Sisters of St. Joseph in Canada, the Ursuline Sisters in Chatham, the Sisters of the Holy Names of Jesus and Mary, the Sarnia-Lambton Committee Against the Trafficking of Women and Children and the Sexual Assault Survivor Centre Sarnia-Lambton brought GIFT Box to Sarnia, Ontario from June 3 to June 7, 2016.